-Experiencing migraines, colds, skin rashes, and more has become common.
-Ever thought about why?
+Experiencing migraines, colds, skin rashes, and more have become common, and have you ever thought about why?
 All these problems and severe breathing problems result from inhaling polluted air.

 You would agree because the outdoors that we thrive on is highly polluted.
-Go anywhere; the outdoor air is filled with pollution, dust, and more.
+Go anywhere; the outdoor air, dust, and more are polluted.

 Thanks to the increase in the sources of pollution and the decrease in the number of trees around.
 This imbalance is something we all know.